Ron Hutchcraft Ministries - Facebook Faith: 8 Ways to Represent Jesus through Facebook

 "For I decided that while I was with you I would forget everything except Jesus Christ, the one who was crucified."
 1 Corinthians 2:2

-Also, stay away from posting political and "anti" comments.
+Stay away from posting political and "anti" comments.
 Those only serve to alienate lost friends and take the focus off Jesus.
 Be known for what you are "for," not for what you are "against."
+Stay away from toxic debates, always offering a tone of love and respect.

 8. Capture "Shared Seasonal Moments" or "World Events" to talk about Jesus.